 Push is a soft defensive stroke and great for returning a serve.
 If you face a high backspin short serve, the push is the easiest option to return the ball.

 In forehand push, your playing hand should be next to you with your elbow close to your body.
 As the ball approaches you, move your right foot and your body towards the ball.
-Raise your lower arm and then brings it down in a quicker motion to brush under the ball.
+Raise your lower arm and then bring it down in a quicker motion to brush under the ball.

 To play backhand push, stand close to the table and hold your racket in front of your body.
 The forearm of your playing hand moves in a horizontal plane from the elbow.
 Push the racket as a forwarding motion to strike underneath the ball on the top of the bounce.